benech17/Shortest-Path/README.md

 >make mrproper_programme2   &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; #To clean all the ouputs files on programme2/ folder

-### Although we can compile everything from ~/Shortest-Path/, we recommend to run from each directory, where the commands make,make clean or make mrproper are equivalent to previous ones, but will affect only the current directory.
+### Although we can compile everything from ~/Shortest-Path/, please run from each directory, where the commands make,make clean or make mrproper are equivalent to previous ones, but will affect only the current directory.

 ## Programme 1
 In the ~/programme1/ repertory :